augustoamerico/markdown-cv/resume.md

 2019/09-2020/07
 :   **Teaching Assistance**; [Lusófona Universidade](https://www.ulusofona.pt/en/)

-    Teaching Assistance for the subjects of Multimedia Data Science Introduction and Artificial Intelligence Introduction.
+    Teaching Assistance for the subjects of Multimedia Data Science and Artificial Intelligence.

 2015/03-2015/05 \ 2016/03-2016/05
 :   **Undergraduate Teaching Assistance**; [Nova Lisbon University, FCT](http://www.fct.unl.pt)

-    Scholarship in which I've been teaching the basics of programming with Matlab.
+    Scholarship in which I've been teaching programming principles with Matlab.

 <!--*Scholarship in which I've been teaching Programming for Sciences and Engineering practical classes.
 This course is about learning the basics of programming with Matlab.* !-->